AutoNFS: Automatic Neural Feature Selection: Experiments

-\textbf{Evaluation Metrics:} For each dataset and method, we report performance metrics specific to the task (accuracy for classification, mean squared error for regression).
-We also compute the median rank across all datasets to provide an overall performance assessment.
+The results of each method are evaluated by applying MLP classifier or regressor and reporting performance metrics specific to the task (accuracy for classification, negative mean squared error for regression).
+We also report the mean rank across datasets to provide an overall performance assessment.